shafiquejamal/easyframes/README.md

 'has_fence'          float64
 '_merge_hh'          int64
 ```
-Another merge, this one replacing the labels in the original/left/master dataset.
+Here is another merge, this one replacing the labels in the original/left/master dataset when the same variable appears in both datasets.
 I will merge an individual-level dataset with the previously merged dataset:
 ```
 hhki.set_variable_labels({'hh':'--> Household ID', 'empl':'Employment status'})
 hhkm.statamerge(hhki, on=['hh','id'], mergevarname='_merge_ind')